PJM Glossary

 A unit that has at least five years of operating experience for reliability calculations.

-A megawatt is a unit of power equaling one million watts (1 MW = 1,000,000 watts) or one thousand kilowatts (1 MW = 1,000 KW).
-To put it in perspective, under non-severe weather conditions, one MW could power roughly 800 to 1,000 average-sized American homes.
+A unit of power equaling one million watts (1 MW = 1,000,000 watts) or one thousand kilowatts (1 MW = 1,000 kW).
+To put it in perspective, under nonsevere weather conditions, one MW could power roughly 800 to 1,000 average-sized American homes.

 Megawatt-hour (MWh)

-A megawatt-hour is a unit of measurement used to describe the amount of electricity produced or consumed.
+A unit of measurement used to describe the amount of electricity produced or consumed.
 It is equal to 1 million watt-hours or 1,000 kilowatt-hours.

 Member